juanmihidgar/Laboratory1Bonus/readme.md

 npm start
 ```

-Now you can run it in http://localhost:1234
+You can run it in http://localhost:1234

 or you can check the result here https://juanmihidgar.github.io/Laboratory1Bonus/